limine-bootloader/limine/PROTOCOL.md

 If the `Svpbmt` extension is not available, no PMAs can be overridden (effectively, everything is mapped with `PBMT=PMA`).

+### loongarch64

+The kernel executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the Coherent Cached (CC) memory access type (MAT).

+All HHDM and identity map memory regions are mapped using the Coherent Cached (CC) MAT, except for the framebuffer regions, which are mapped in using the Weakly-ordered UnCached (WUC) MAT.

 ## Machine state at entry

 ### x86-64